-His Total Expenses are \$45,126 based on
+His Total Expenses are \$45,947 based on

-Deemed Basic expenses of \$42,626 for first-year student living at home See budget table on page 10 Further Allowable expenses of \$2,500 for his computer purchase and moving expenses See pages 11-13 for further allowable expenses
+Deemed Basic expenses of \$43,447 for first-year student living at home See budget table on page 10 Further Allowable expenses of \$2,500 for his computer purchase and moving expenses See pages 11-13 for further allowable expenses

-His Total Resources are \$59,302 based on
+His Total Resources are \$55,685 based on

-Parental deeming contribution of \$23,502 See pages 16-18 for parental deeming formula Summer deeming contribution of \$1,000 See pages 15-16 for summer earnings formula Savings of \$17,000 See pages 14-15 for student assets information RRSP of \$10,000 See page 14 for RRSP deeming formula Government student assistance of \$7,800 See pages 13-14 for government student financial assistance
+Student Socio-economic index of \$21,885 See pages 18-21 for socio-economic index formula Summer deeming contribution of \$1,000 See pages 17-18 for summer earnings formula Savings of \$15,000 See pages 16-17 for student assets information RRSP of \$10,000 See pages 16-17 for RRSP deeming formula Government student assistance of \$7,800 See pages 14-15 for government student financial assistance

-Mohammed's financial aid assessment shows that he has \$14,176 more in Total Resources than Total Expenses (\$59,302 -\$45,126) thus, all his need can be met by his personal assets, family contribution and government financial assistance.
+Mohammed's financial aid assessment shows that he has \$9,738 more in Total Resources than Total Expenses (\$55,685 -\$45,947) thus, all his need can be met by his personal assets, family contribution and government financial assistance.
 He is thus not eligible for any Faculty of Law funding for his first year.

-He can investigate taking out an interest-bearing loan with Scotiabank or TD; such a loan, however, will not be considered eligible for an interest subsidy on his approved student line of credit amounts and the Post-Graduation Debt Relief Program.
-Mohammed's government loans will be eligible for the Post-Graduation Debt Relief program.
+He can investigate taking out a line of credit with Scotiabank or TD, however, he will not be considered eligible for an interest subsidy.

 For his second year, Mohammed may be eligible for Faculty of Law funding, depending on the information he provides in his second-year financial aid application.
-For example, his expenses may increase if he decides to rent an apartment for his second year instead of living with his father.
+For example, his,m expenses may increase if he decides to rent an apartment for his second year instead of living with his father.
 His resources may also go down; his savings may have already been depleted, and his RRSP assets will be deemed to be \$2000 at the beginning of his second year.